kumar-github/tutorial-resources/README.md

 }
 ```

 We can see the `java` endpoint returns the *java runtime information* and the `os` endpoint returns the *os information*.
 The `env` endpoint is still missing because currently we did not have any information added under `env`.

+### Add Information to the env Endpoint

-Let's add some information using the `info.*` property like below.
+To add information to the `env` endpoint, use the `info.*` property like below.

 ```properties
 info.env.application.name=Spring Boot Actuator Demo